kk4w4i/ransomware.agent/README.md

 - The agent will not operate without valid database and infrastructure connections.
 - This codebase serves primarily as a backend microservice/API component.

-***

-## Contributions & Inquiries

-- Feel free to submit issues or PRs for improvements and bug fixes.
-- For research or collaboration discussions, reach out through [LinkedIn](https://www.linkedin.com/in/kintarokawai/).